Continued AI Scaling Requires Repeated Efficiency Doublings: Conclusion

 \section{Conclusion}

 Classical AI scaling laws remain powerful because they express a stable ratio relation between loss and compute while abstracting away from many realization details.
-That abstraction is the source of their unreasonable effectiveness.
+That abstraction is the source of their unusual usefulness.
 It is why the law travels across regimes, and why so much engineering effort can be redirected into the efficiency stack without destroying the law's usefulness.

 Once the compute variable is interpreted as logical compute, the practical meaning of diminishing returns changes.
 The central problem is no longer only geometric flattening in a loss curve.
 It is the rising operational burden of realizing each further unit of useful progress.
 Continued AI scaling therefore depends jointly on the exponent \(\kappa\) and on the rate at which the surrounding hardware, algorithmic, and systems stack can deliver repeated efficiency doublings.